Psychrometric Calculator

 Psychrometrics is the study of air-water-vapor mixtures.
 Dry-bulb temperature is the normal air temperature, while wet-bulb temperature reflects how much evaporation can cool a wetted thermometer.
 The gap between the two is a practical indicator of humidity.

-This calculator provides eight psychrometric properties, a comfort assessment, and pressure adjustment for higher-altitude locations so you can compare conditions without reading a full psychrometric chart.
+It gives eight psychrometric properties, a comfort assessment, and pressure adjustment for higher-altitude locations so you can compare conditions without reading a full psychrometric chart.

 Moist-air calculations show up anywhere you need to balance temperature and humidity at the same time, especially in HVAC design, indoor-air-quality work, and weather analysis.